notnotrishi/highlights-ai/README.md

 # Highlights AI (for Gmail)

 ## Description
+Instant spotlight on what matters, for effortless triage: Key highlights marked up in your emails using private, local AI.

 This repository provides everything you need to set up and use the [Chrome Built-in AI](https://developer.chrome.com/docs/ai/built-in) and Highlights AI extension.
 Follow the instructions below to get started.

 ---